Performance marketing vs. brand marketing – Explained

 - It only works with regular testing and optimization: Test, track, and measure campaigns regularly.
 This is a time-consuming and laborious process, especially if done manually.
 Using an automation tool like Swaarm can save you time and effort.

 What is brand marketing?

-Brand performance marketing is focused on building brand reputation.
+Brand performance marketing is focused on building a brand reputation.
 It involves conveying brand values to increase consumers’ trustworthiness, credibility, and loyalty via storytelling and brand positioning.
 It is often measured by brand recognition among consumers and it’s about long-term success.

 - Brand marketing boosts brand visibility: It’s good to get your brand recognized, as higher brand recognition likely means more users will download your app or buy your product.
 When a brand is unknown, performance marketing campaigns can fluctuate more in outcome and costs.

 - Organic performance marketing grows when consumers are familiar with your brand: Following from the above point – having a strong brand will result in higher click-through rates and lower CPAs.

 - They are expensive and don’t work on their own: Brand marketing campaigns don’t have to drive traffic or convert, as their purpose is to boost brand visibility.
 So, unless you have a high brand reputation with your target audience, investing purely in these campaigns is costly and doesn’t guarantee results.
 A company should have the budget and scale to keep campaigns running on different channels.
 That’s why branding campaigns are more apt for household brands like Nike or IKEA than start-ups – unless it’s backed by performance marketing.